Build a WSL Container Image

 Warning

-The following example shows how to build a WSL image based on openSUSE TW:
+The following example shows how to build a WSL image based on openSUSE Tumbleweed:

-2. Include the Virtualization/WSL repository to your list:
+2. Include the Virtualization/WSL repository to the list ((replace <DIST> with the desired distribution)):

 $ zypper addrepo http://download.opensuse.org/repositories/Virtualization:/WSL/<DIST> WSL

-3. Install fb-util-for-appx utility and a package that provides the WSL-DistroLauncher metadata.
-See the above note about /meta/data
+3. Install fb-util-for-appx utility and the package that provides the WSL-DistroLauncher metadata.
+See the previous note on /meta/data.

 $ zypper in fb-util-for-appx DISTRO_APPX_METADATA_PACKAGE